duoshock/UM-70/Assembly Guide.md

 <img src="images/06_SwitchLED_B.jpg" width="400">
 </a>

-To solder in-switch LED, LED lens should be facing down, align the markings on the PCB and the LED.
+To solder in-switch LEDs, the LED lens should be facing down.
+Align the markings on the PCB and the LED.

 <a href="images/07_Layout_Left.jpg">